-4.6 The planned growth in the Draft Local Plan of more than 13,000 new houses between 2016 and 2036 is both a considerable challenge and opportunity for biodiversity and GI.
-Policies for growth are complemented by a raft of polices aimed
+4.6 The planned growth in the Pre-Submission Local Plan for some 12,200 new houses between 2020 and 2038 is both a considerable challenge and opportunity for biodiversity and GI.
+Policies for growth are complemented by a raft of policies aimed

-- at protecting and enhancing the natural environment (EN11 to EN22) with specific requirements for biodiversity net gain (EN11) and for GI (EN16). - 4.7 The Council's overall objective is that the Local Plan should result in a net biodiversity gain and improved GI.
+- at protecting and enhancing the natural environment (EN 9 to EN 20) with specific requirements for biodiversity net gain (EN 9) and for GI (EN 14). - 4.7 The Council's overall objective is that the Local Plan should result in a net biodiversity gain and improved GI.
 Many development sites will be able to achieve this on or immediately adjacent to the proposed development and recent planning decisions have demonstrated that this this can be achieved with, in some cases, more than 50% of a development site being given over to ecological areas and green spaces and with adjacent areas of ancient woodland being put into long term management under Landscape and Ecological Management Plans that run for the lifetime of the development. - 4.8 However, this is not always possible or necessarily desirable on all sites, so that there will be cases where development will result in a net loss to biodiversity.
 To compensate for this loss in biodiversity, the Council will secure land or third party undertakings on land outside and away from the development site with the express purpose of providing biodiversity gains equal to or in excess of losses that arise from any development.
 This will be funded by developers' contributions under the polluter pays principle.
-The methods of calculating losses and gains and the principles that govern any scheme of biodiversity offsetting are set out in proposed Policy EN11 in the Draft Local Plan and are supported by government guidance and will be supported by further Council guidance in support of the Draft Local Plan in due course. - 4.9 Through biodiversity offsetting, the Council expects that new areas for biodiversity will be provided in a manner that supports existing sites and projects for the natural environment.
+The methods of calculating losses and gains and the principles that govern any scheme of biodiversity offsetting are set out in proposed Policy EN11 in the Pre-Submission Local Plan and are supported by government guidance and will be supported by further Council guidance in support of the Pre-Submission Local Plan in due course. - 4.9 Through biodiversity offsetting, the Council expects that new areas for biodiversity will be provided in a manner that supports existing sites and projects for the natural environment.
 In addition, those strategic sites at Paddock Wood and Capel parishes within the Green Belt are required by policy to provide compensatory improvements to the environmental quality and accessibility of remaining Green Belt thereby strengthening existing GI.